-Lists in Dark and OCaml are almost the same.
-In OCaml, lists use
+Lists in Dark, F# and ReScript are almost the same.
+In ReScript and F#, lists

 ; as separators, like so:

-While Dark technically allows you to create lists that have different types in them, OCaml emphatically does not.
+While Dark technically allows you to create lists that have different types in them, ReScript and F# emphatically do not.

-To type check a list, you specify it's type like so:
+To type check a list in ReScript, you specify its type like so:

-int list, which is a list of ints.
+which is a list of ints.
+In F#, you use